jaewon-lee-github/CS7641-ML-MLB-HOF/README.md

 ## Supervised

 # Data Collection & Filtering
 We gathered the data from the website of [Baseball Reference](https://www.baseball-reference.com/).
-This data are containing every players who have played or played on the MLB, so we can reduce the size of data set by filtering who is absolutely not eligible to Hall of Fame.
-Hall-of-Fame-eligible candidates must meet the following requirements.
+This data are containing the players who is absolutely not eligible to Hall of Fame, so we can reduce the size of data set by filtering them.Hall-of-Fame eligible candidates must meet the following requirements.
 <blockquote>
 <p> A baseball player must have been active as a player in the Major Leagues at some time <b>during a period beginning fifteen (15) years before and ending five (5) years prior to election.</b></p>
 <p> Player must have played in each of <b>ten (10) Major League championship seasons</b>, some part of which must have been within the period described in 3(A).</p>